bmwiedemann/reproducibleopensuse/README.md

 Setup:
 1. git clone this repo.
 Some parts of the code assume that it is available in ~/reproducibleopensuse

-2. install dependencies with `zypper install osc build build-compare kvm perl-JSON`
+2. install dependencies with `make suseinstall`

 3. `export PATH=$PATH:/path/to/reproducibleopensuse`